-The role of the ICS Board is to provide leadership and development of the overarching Lancashire and South Cumbria ICS strategy, oversight and facilitation of delivery of sustainability, transformation and design of the future state of health and care.
+The role of the ICS Board was to provide leadership and development of the overarching Lancashire and South Cumbria ICS strategy, oversight and facilitation of delivery of sustainability, transformation and design of the future state of health and care.

 The nationally appointed ICS lead

 - Up to five Non-Executives/Lay Members appointed from among the existing NHS organisations for their experience and knowledge